-Getting to grips with weird and wonderful analytics’ terms can be a headache for even the most experienced PR person.
+Getting to grips with the weird and wonderful world of analytics terminology can be a real headache for even the most experienced PR person or marketer.

 What is meant by traffic?